How to Create a Budget You’ll Actually Follow in 6 Steps

 For additional help with budgeting and tracking your spending, you can use SoFi Checking and Savings®.
-SoFi Checking and Savings is a checking and savings account that makes it easy to know where you stand, what you spend, and how to hit your financial goals, all in one app.
+SoFi Checking and Savings is a checking and savings account that makes it easy to know where you stand and what you spend all in one place.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.